gpwolfe/data-lake/README.md

 To nominate an existing dataset for inclusion in the ColabFit Exchange:
 * Open an issue on this repository
-* Fill out the information template
+* Fill out the information template and submit the issue

 To submit your own dataset:
 * Open an issue on this repository
-* Fill out the information template
+* Fill out the information template and submit the issue
 * Create a fork of the `main` branch of this repository
 * Upload your dataset files to a single directory on your fork
 * Submit a pull request to the `submit` branch of this repository